-Principles to be observed when administering medication;
+Principles to be observed when administering medication.

-- Maintain good standards of personal hygiene, - No-Touch technique should be observed throughout, - If medication is in liquid form then disposable gloves should be worn, - Member of staff stays with the service user to ensure medication has been swallowed, - Ensure all dispensing equipment is thoroughly cleaned, - Confidentiality, - Security of the medication throughout, - Completion of Administration Records.
+- Maintain good standards of personal hygiene, - No-Touch technique should be observed throughout, - If medication is in liquid form, then disposable gloves should be worn, - Member of staff stays with the service user to ensure medication has been swallowed. - Ensure all dispensing equipment is thoroughly cleaned, - Confidentiality, - Security of the medication throughout, - Completion of Administration Records.

-Do not administer medication if you don't know what it is for.
-If in doubt a staff member should not dispense without checking with the Care Supervisor.
+Do not administer medication if you do not know what it is for.
+If in doubt a staff member should not dispense without checking with the Manager.

-Care Supervisor should check the accuracy and compliance with all procedures within the unit periodically to ensure all controls are in place.
+Manager should check the accuracy and compliance with all procedures within the service periodically to ensure all controls are in place.